twitter/finatra/_sources/user-guide/testing/mocks.rst.txt

       }

-This will `reset <https://javadoc.io/static/org.mockito/mockito-core/3.3.3/org/mockito/Mockito.html#resetting_mocks>`__ the mocks passed to the `c.t.mock.Mockito.reset` function *after* each test case has been run.
+This will `reset <https://javadoc.io/static/org.mockito/mockito-core/3.3.3/org/mockito/Mockito.html#resetting_mocks>`__ the mocks passed to the `c.t.util.mock.Mockito.reset` function *after* each test case has been run.

 .. note::